Using Calva with Parinfer

 Besides letting you benefit from auto-formatting, working this way will quickly bring you in better contact with the structural nature of the Clojure code.
 You'll thank yourself later.

-Also, if you find yourself having deleted or added a bracket out of structure, despite Calva Paredit's Strict mode (which you are using, right?) there is a command that might help you heal the structure: Infer Parens.
+Also, if you find yourself having deleted or added a bracket out of structure, despite Calva Paredit's Strict mode (which you are using, right?) there is a command that might help you heal the structure: Infer Parens from Indentation.
 That command is actually implemented using the Parinfer library, so it will let you recover from quite many situations.
+This command is bound to

 All that said, what was said first is true: if you want to use the Parinfer extension, you can.
 You'll probably want to disable Calva's auto-formatting.
 The setting for controlling this is named